FirebaseExtended/firechat/website/docs/index.md

 <a name="data_structure"> </a>
 ### Data Structure

-Firechat uses [Firebase](https://firebase.google.com) for its data storage and synchronization.
+Firechat uses [Firebase](https://firebase.google.com/?utm_source=firechat) to authenticate users and store and synchronize data.
 This means (a) you don't need to run any server code and (b) you get access to all the the Firebase features, including first-class data security, automatic scaling, and data portability.

 You own all of the data and can interact with it in a variety of ways.
 Firechat stores your data at the Firebase location you specify using the following data structure: